qscgy/qscgy.github.io/_pages/projects.md

 _March-October 2021_
 ![A 3D printed topographical map of the United States, in blue plastic.](/assets/images/IMG_4153.jpg) This took several months, printing each state individually with a lot of time spent dialing in print settings.
 Done in PLA with 0.2 mm layer height.

+## Open-Source Projects
+In addition to my own projects, I am also an open-source contributor to Pandas and in the top 0.25% of English Wikipedia editors ([user page](https://en.wikipedia.org/wiki/User:ElasticSnake)).